aws-deadline/deadline-cloud-for-blender/README.md

-# Amazon Deadline Cloud for Blender
+# AWS Deadline Cloud for Blender

 This package has two active branches: